EnergyChallenge/EnergyChallenge/README.md

 * Full responsive design
 * A *beta version* of an andorid app

+To get an impression of the **EnergyChallenge** web application layout used at university Kiel, have a look at the screenshots below.

 ## Getting started

 The web application is build with [Grails](https://grails.org/), a powerful web framework for the Java platform.
 It is located in the the ``Server`` directory.